 turn over and fry the other side of matar kachori.

-- when the matar kachori appears crisp and pale creamish golden, remove from the slotted spoon and drain on kitchen paper towels.
+when the koraishutir kochuri appears crisp and pale creamish golden, remove from the slotted spoon and drain on kitchen paper towels.

-- serve motor shutir kochuri plain or with yogurt or any chutney or with aloor dum or cholar dal.
+serve koraishutir kochuri plain or with yogurt or any chutney or with aloor dum or cholar dal.

 for added flavor and taste, fennel powder or saunf powder can also be added.

 note: as a blogger, if you you want to use this recipe or make a youtube video, then please write the recipe in your own words and give a clickable link back to this recipe url on Veg Recipes of India. its a fair and ethical practice. for using our image please write to us. all our images and content are copyright protected.

 1: first we begin with making the dough. mix the flour, ghee/oil and salt first. add water and knead to a smooth and soft dough. keep covered with a wet kitchen napkin for 30-45 mins.

 2: take the peas along with ginger and green chilies in a grinder jar. ginger and green chilies right at the bottom of the grinder jar and hence not visible 🙂

 3: grind to a semi coarse paste without adding any water.